Our

 Mondays, Wednesdays, & Fridays

 Katrina is a licensed mental health therapist in the state of Washington who received her Master's degree in Community Counseling from Gonzaga University in 2008.
-Prior to completing this degree, she worked with adults and adolescents with developmental and intellectual disabilities, and with homeless women in a shelter setting.
+Prior to completing this degree, she worked with adults and adolescents with developmental and intellectual disabilities and with homeless women in a shelter setting.
 As a practicum student and intern, Katrina worked with women transitioning into the workforce.
-After completing her degree, she worked for nearly seven years with children, adolescents, young adults, and families in a community mental health setting.
-During that time, she worked with hundreds of individuals from diverse backgrounds and gained experience with helping others in their recovery from a multitude of mental health presentations.
+After completing her degree, she worked with children, adolescents, young adults, and families in a community mental health setting for nearly seven years.
+During that time, she worked with hundreds of individuals from diverse backgrounds and gained experience helping others recover from a multitude of mental health presentations.
 She has also worked extensively with people of all ages with ADHD.
-In her off time, Katrina is very busy with her family, volunteering, trying to hike without breaking anything, an endlessly-revolving cycle of constantly-changing (but always unfinished) hobbies, avoiding the laundry, and writing books for kids.
+In her off time, Katrina is very busy with her family, volunteering, trying to hike without breaking anything, an endlessly-revolving cycle of constantly changing (but always unfinished) hobbies, avoiding the laundry, and writing books for kids.

 Educational and Professional Qualifications